 Dr. Kwochka is the current President of the World Association for Veterinary Dermatology and has served as President of the American College of Veterinary Dermatology.
 He is a Fellow of the Morris Animal Foundation, recipient of the Stanford University School of Medicine Outstanding Veterinary Dermatologist Award and recipient of the American College of Veterinary Dermatology Award of Excellence, for contributions to science and education in the specialty.

 Ken serves as the Muller-Ihrke Conference Scientific Program Leader.
-He lives in Charleston, South Carolina with his wife, Dr. Theresa Brim, and their cats, Sookie, Elphy and Lily.
+He lives in Greenville, South Carolina with his wife, Dr. Theresa Brim, and their cats, Sookie, Elphy and Lily.

 Dawn Logas, DVM, DipACVD

 "A Practical Guide to Topical Therapy in Veterinary Dermatology"

 "New Concepts in the Pathogenesis and Management of Canine Atopic Dermatitis: Part 1"

 "New Concepts in the Pathogenesis and Management of Canine Atopic Dermatitis: Part 2"

 "What do we really know about Allergen Specific Immunotherapy?"

 Dr. Logas is a past president of the American College of Veterinary Dermatology and continues to serve on several committees for the college.
 She graduated from the University of Florida College of Veterinary Medicine in 1986 and practiced in San Antonio, Texas for three years while her husband completed his residency in pediatrics (for people).
 They returned to Ocala and Dr. Logas began her dermatology residency at the University of Florida in Gainesville.
 After finishing in 1992 she stayed on part time as assistant professor of dermatology.
 In 1993, she founded the Veterinary Dermatology Center in Winter Park.